ysc12451/starter-hugo-academic/content/courses/_index.md

 ## Identification

-Under assumptions 1-3, for t = m we have simply that p(Ym(A¯m−1, gm)|Hm) = p(Ym|Hm, Am = gm(Hm)), (3)
+Under assumptions 1-3, for t = m we have the identification equality stating that the conditional distribution of the counterfactual is simply the conditional distribution of the observed outcome given patient history and given that treatment follows the strategy of interest:
+$$p(Ym(A¯m−1, gm)|Hm) = p(Ym|Hm, Am = gm(Hm))$$

+.
+For
-i.e. the conditional distribution of the counterfactual is simply the conditional distribution of the observed outcome given patient history and given that treatment follows the strategy of interest.
-For t > m, things are slightly more complex because we need to adjust for time-varying confounding.
+t > m, things are slightly more complex because we need to adjust for time-varying confounding.
 With
 Xi:j = Xi